MEPs' #MeToo pledge - only 12 EPP sign up

 It said that signatories promise that if elected as MEP, they would "actively combat, prevent and denounce sexism and sexual harassment and never remain silent or never accept any justification for such acts".

-Only a handful signatories hail from the European People's Party (EPP), currently the largest political group in the EU parliament.
+Only a handful of signatories hail from the European People's Party (EPP), currently the largest political group in the EU parliament.

 Of the 369 MEP-candidates that had signed the pledge by Monday (20 May), only 12 were from a party that is a member of the EPP.